-The rainbow smelt is a predatory fish native to the north Atlantic coastal regions of North America and a few lakes in the Ottawa Valley in the St. Lawrence River watershed.
-Deliberate stocking in Michigan in the early 1900s led to established rainbow smelt populations in lakes Erie, Michigan, Huron and Superior.
-The fish likely invaded Lake Ontario from Atlantic coastal areas through the Erie Canal.
-More recently people have illegally introduced rainbow smelt to inland lakes.
+Rainbow Smelt is a predatory fish native to the north Atlantic coastal regions of North America as well as a few lakes in the Ottawa Valley in the St. Lawrence River watershed.
+Deliberate stocking in Michigan in the early 20th century led to established Rainbow Smelt populations in Lake Erie, Lake Michigan, Lake Huron, and Lake Superior.
+The fish likely invaded Lake Ontario from Atlantic coastal areas through the Erie Canal, New York.
+More recently, people have illegally introduced Rainbow Smelt to inland lakes.

-In their native habitat, rainbow smelt spend most of their lives at sea and migrate into fresh water to spawn.
-Rainbow smelt that have invaded Ontario waters cannot return to the sea, but they still follow old behaviour patterns.
-In the spring they move in large schools from lakes into streams and along shorelines to spawn.
-Rainbow smelt eat plankton – small animals and plants found in the water – as well as the young of native fish species.
+In their native habitat, Rainbow Smelt spend most of their lives at sea and migrate into freshwater to spawn.
+Rainbow Smelt that have invaded Ontario waters cannot return to the sea, but they still follow old behaviour patterns.
+In the spring, they move in large schools from lakes into streams and along shorelines to spawn.
+Rainbow Smelt eat plankton – small animals and plants found in the water – as well as juvenile native fish.

-Outside its native range, the rainbow smelt can be found in the St. Lawrence River watershed, the Great Lakes, other lakes such as Simcoe, Nipissing and Nipigon, and many smaller inland lakes.
-The fish has also been introduced to the Hudson Bay watershed, lakes in northwestern Ontario and Manitoba, including Lake Winnipeg, and many American states.
+Outside its native range, the Rainbow Smelt can be found in the St. Lawrence River watershed, each of the Great Lakes, other inland lakes, such as Lake Simcoe, Lake Nipissing, and Lake Nipigon, as well as many smaller inland lakes.
+The fish has also been introduced to the Hudson Bay watershed, lakes in northwestern Ontario and Manitoba, including Lake Winnipeg and many American states.

 Impacts of Rainbow Smelt

-- The introduction of rainbow smelt has led to reduced populations of native fish species such as yellow perch (Perca flavescens), walleye (Sander vitreus), lake herring (Coregonus artedi), whitefish (C. clupeaformis) and lake trout (Salvelinus namaycush).
+- The introduction of Rainbow Smelt has led to reduced populations of native fish species, such as Yellow Perch (Perca flavescens), Walleye (Sander vitreus), Lake Herring (Coregonus artedi), Whitefish ( clupeaformis),and Lake Trout (Salvelinus namaycush).

 How to Identify Rainbow Smelt

-- Adult rainbow smelt have long, slim bodies averaging 19 centimetres in length.
+- Adult Rainbow Smelt have long, slim bodies averaging 19 cm in length.

-- Bodies are olive green on the back, with purple, pink and blue iridescence on the sides and a silvery belly.
+- Their bodies are olive-green on the back, with purple, pink, and blue iridescence on the sides, with a silvery belly.

-- The mouth is large, with a protruding lower jaw and large canine teeth on the roof of the mouth and the tongue.
+- The mouth is large, relative to the fish, with a protruding lower jaw and large canine teeth on the roof of the mouth and the tongue.

-- Fins include a single dorsal fin in the middle of the back and a small fleshy fin near the tail, known as an adipose fin.
+- Rainbow Smelt have a single dorsal fin in the middle of its back and a small fleshy fin near the tail, known as an adipose fin.

-Rainbow smelt look similar to fish in the minnow family (Cyprinidae sp.), and to lake whitefish (Coregonus clupeaformis) and cisco (C. artedi).
-Fish in the minnow family don’t have an adipose fin or large teeth.
-Lake whitefish and cisco are silvery fish with an adipose fin, but their bodies are deeper than rainbow smelt and they don’t have teeth on the tongue and roof of the mouth.
+Rainbow Smelt may be confused with fish in the minnow family (Cyprinidae sp.), Lake Whitefish (Coregonus clupeaformis), and Cisco (C. artedi).
+Unlike Rainbow Smelt, fish in the minnow family do not have an adipose fin, nor large teeth.
+Whereas, Lake Whitefish and Cisco are silvery fish with an adipose fin, much like a Rainbow Smelt, but their bodies are deeper than the Rainbow Smelt and they do not have teeth on the tongue and roof of the mouth.

 What You Can Do

-- Never buy or use live rainbow smelt as bait; it’s against the law.
-Dead rainbow smelt may be used as bait in Ontario except in Fisheries Management Zones 2, 4, 5 and 6 (see ontario.ca/fishing), where it is illegal to use them or possess them as bait.
+- Never buy or use live Rainbow Smelt as bait; it’s against the law.
+Dead Rainbow Smelt may be used as bait in Ontario, with exceptions in Fisheries Management Zones 2, 4, 5, and 6 (see ontario.ca/fishing), where it is illegal to use them or possess them as bait.

-- When cleaning rainbow smelt, be careful not to dump entrails into a lake or river.
-Fertilized rainbow smelt eggs can easily invade new waters.
+- When cleaning Rainbow Smelt, be careful not to dump entrails into a lake or river.

-- If you’ve seen a rainbow smelt or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you’ve seen a Rainbow Smelt or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.